mcasl/PipeGraph/README.md

 # PAELLA
-Home of the PAELLA algorithm for outlier identification
+A work in progress project for implementing the PAELLA algorithm for outlier identification.